IPGP/rinexmod/README.md

 <img src="./logo_rinexmod.png" width="300">

-rinexmod is a tool to batch modify the headers of GNSS data files in RINEX format and rename them correctly.
+RinexMod is a tool to batch modify the headers of GNSS data files in RINEX format and rename them correctly.
 It supports Hatakana-compressed and non-compressed files, RINEX versions 2 and 3, and short and long naming conventions.
 It is developed in python3, and can be run from the command line or directly in API mode by calling a python function.
 The required input metadata can come from a sitelogs file, or be manually entered as arguments to the command line or the called function.